trackinghippo-io/gtm-unique-event-id-variable/README.md

 - **Persistent ID**: Generates a unique ID once and stores it in localStorage
 - **Browser-specific**: Each browser gets its own unique ID
 - **Automatic dataLayer integration**: Optionally sets `gtm.uniqueEventId` in the dataLayer
-- **Customizable storage key**: Configure the localStorage key name
-- **Privacy-friendly**: Stored only in the user's browser, not sent anywhere automatically

 ## Installation